Free Application for Federal Student Aid (FAFSA)

 Federal Pell Grants

 This grant is awarded if the student has filed a FAFSA, shows financial need and does not have a bachelor’s degree.
-Awards may range from $650 - $6,495.
+Maximum award for 2022-2023 award year is $6,895.
 The grant is limited to twelve full-time semesters.

 Federal Supplemental Educational Opportunity Grants (SEOG)